-CHOOSING THE RIGHT GENERATOR FOR HOME USE
+CHOOSING THE BEST GENERATOR FOR YOUR HOME

-Power outages can happen everywhere.
+Power outages obviously can happen everywhere.
 An auxiliary source of electricity is essential for every family's comfort and security.
 Unfortunately, buying a portable generator can be a confusing process because there are many different types available.
 The purpose of this quick buyer guide is to help you choose the best device for your needs and possibly save you hours of research.

 Generators of course are used for a broad range of purposes.
 So, the first thing to do is to determine how you'll use it.
 Then you have to pick the right wattage.
-Note that what is sold as a generator is actually a genset
+Note that technically speaking, what is sold as a generator is actually a genset

 - a set consisting of an engine and an alternator.
 The main difference between the gensets is in the type of fuel their motor is using.
 The main three motor types for portable models are gasoline